return42/sphkerneldoc/doc/mainpage/articles/dbtools.rst

 =========================

-In gerneral XML tools are used to convert DockBook XML, e.g. XSL Stylesheets to convert DocBook XML into various formats (e.g. one of theses http://docbook.sourceforge.net/release/xsl/current).
+In gerneral XML tools are used to convert DockBook XML, e.g. XSL Stylesheets to convert DocBook XML into various formats (examples: http://docbook.sourceforge.net/release/xsl/current).

 I haven't found any XSL Template to convert DocBook to reST, and I'am not